-Can You Unsend Message on Messenger Without Them Knowing?
+Can You Unsend a Message on Messenger Without Them Knowing?

-So far, there’s nothing you could do about it on the platform unless you could remove that notification from their Messenger yourself.
+So far, there’s nothing you can do about it on the platform unless you could remove that notification from their Messenger yourself.

 And for that, you’d need either their smartphone or their Facebook login credentials.
 If you do have access to any of these, then you’re saved.
 Otherwise, we’re sorry to say that we can’t help you with it.

 If you’re okay with the recipient knowing that a message has indeed been unsent by you, here’s how you can get it done on your Messenger app: